 He wasn’t very old when the grandchildren named him Firecracker — and we thought it was kind of a cute name, so it stuck.
 I’ll tell you why he got that name.
 Oh, yes, he can make enough noise when he wants to, like at 5am when you’re wanting another hour of sleep.
 But you should hear him explode when he catches sight of a mouse or rat around the chicken yard.
 One day the grandchildren were in the yard fussing over him like they do, when he spied a mouse in the grass nearby.
 They said he went off just like a firecracker and went dashing over to do battle.

-One thing I’m happy about is how good Firecracker is with the grandchildren when they come over — maybe because they’ve fed him grain and other tidbits ever since he was just a spring chick.
+One thing I’ve been happy about is how good Firecracker behaves when the grandchildren come over — maybe because they’ve fed him grain and other tidbits ever since he was just a spring chick.
 Roosters can sometimes be cantankerous, but not him.
-You know how kids are.
-As soon as they get here, they rush out to see Firecracker and he usually comes running when he hears their voices, to see what treats they might have for him.
+And you know how kids are: as soon as they get here, they rush out to see Firecracker.
+He usually comes running when he hears their voices, to see what treats they might have for him.

+Maybe we shouldn’t have let them spoil him quite so much.
 When I told the youngest grandchild last week that Firecracker is going to be our Thanksgiving dinner she got all sober and sad-looking for awhile.
 I probably shouldn’t have said anything.
-I guess they’re all going to miss seeing him around after next week.
+I guess she’s going to miss seeing him around.

 I’ve got the bread cubed and in the freezer for the stuffing.
-Next Tuesday my husband’s going to dispatch Firecracker.
-I’ll tell you, plucking that bird is going to be hard.
+On Tuesday my husband’s going to dispatch Firecracker.
+I’ll tell you, plucking that bird is going to feel pretty odd — he has such beautiful plumage, you know.
 Oh, hang on a minute…my phone’s ringing.
-I see my son is calling.
+Call display tells me it’s my oldest son.